xperseguers/t3ext-direct_mail_userfunc/Documentation/DeveloperManual/AdditionalParameters/Wizard.rst

 You already know of many extensions providing a wizard to help you prepare plugin configuration.
 With this extension, you also have the opportunity to create a wizard.
-The wizard is typically written in JavaScript and basically supports whatever you may do with a TCA wizard of type "userFunc" (see :ref:`TSref <t3tca:wizards-configuration-user>` for more information).
+The wizard is typically written in JavaScript and basically supports whatever you may do with a TCA wizard of type "userFunc".

 Screenshot below shows an additional icon next to the parameter field: